albertcmiller1/order_book/README.md

 create a map <std::string ticker, OrderBook book> to hold all a unique book for each unique ticker create api endpoint to IPO a stock, submit an order, cancel an order, check properties of the book socket should broadcast all trades, and the current state of the spread, and the limit dll

-need to figure out how to create a post api rout to
-1. post an order
-2. cancel an order
-3. check current price